Gowtham-ms/SQL/Readme.txt

    - Creating stored procedures
    - Creating user-defined functions
    - Using parameters
    - Error handling in stored procedures
+-- How to log the errors in separate tables

 Triggers
    - Creating triggers